New ZealandOfficial Name: New Zealand

 Entry, Exit & Visa Requirements

 If you are a U.S. citizen, you are eligible for a visa waiver and do not need a visa for tourist stays of three months or less.
-You must have a passport that is valid for at least one month beyond your planned departure from New Zealand.
+You must have a passport that is valid for at least three months beyond your planned departure from New Zealand.
 Visit the New Zealand Embassy website for the most current visa information.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of New Zealand.